 When repeated calculations occur until a specific numeric condition is met, it is called iterative calculation.
 This calculation uses previous results to solve a problem.
 And the calculation runs repeatedly.
 Iterative calculations help Excel find a solution quickly.
 Therefore, we need to enable iterative calculation in Excel in many situations.

-Step-1: Using Formula to Initiate Iterative Calculation
+Step 1: Using Formula to Initiate Iterative Calculation in Excel

 The following table shows the values of Cost Price, Selling Price.
 Here, we will enable the iterative calculation.
 After that, we will calculate the Other Expense and Profit.